usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 - Cybersecurity compliance and incident response
 - Contract requirements for secure development

-**Group Discussion: Procurement Tradeoffs: Proprietary vs. Open-Source Software<a name="eleven"></a>**
+**Group discussion: Procurement tradeoffs: proprietary vs. open-source software<a name="eleven"></a>**

 Total time allocation: 5-10 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: To explore and understand the major tradeoffs between proprietary and open-source software.
-- Expected Outcomes: Learners will be able to identify and articulate key differences, advantages and disadvantages between proprietary and open-source software for procurement, and recognize critical factors for decision-making in real-world scenarios.
+- Expected outcomes: Learners will be able to identify and articulate key differences, advantages and disadvantages between proprietary and open-source software for procurement, and recognize critical factors for decision-making in real-world scenarios.
 - Materials needed:
     - Whiteboard & markers or digital sharing interface
 - Instructions for facilitator: